-As much as we’d like to say that we had this grand plan for the success of Finska in schools, that wouldn’t quite be accurate.
+As much as we’d like to say that we had this grand plan for the success of Finska in schools, that wouldn’t be entirely accurate.
 Truth be told, schools discovered Finska and encouraged us to help introduce the game and spread the word.
 We’ve since discovered that what makes it special is the combination of strategy, mental arithmetic, and outdoor active play that supports educational objectives in a fun positive way.
 The kids think they’re just having fun.
 The teachers know better.
 It’s good fun but also a genuinely good way of reinforcing what’s learned in the classroom via non-threatening competitive exercise.
 That’s win-win and supported by the feedback provided by primary schools.
 “The class cheers when the Finska comes out.
 As a teacher, that’s the kind of learning activity that works for all of us”.

 FINSKA IS A GREAT GAME THAT REINFORCES NUMBER SKILLS, PROMOTES TEAM WORK AND DEVELOPS HAND EYE COORDINATION.